Helen Huntington Hull: Career

-Arts patron
+Arts patronage

 Huntington was a lover of music and opera (she attended her first opera when she was two) and, therefore, helped to found the New York City Center and the New York City Opera.

 She was a patron of the Metropolitan Opera on Broadway.
 She owned two boxes at the opera house, one she used herself and one she kept for her guests.
 In 1966, she was among those who attended the closing gala at the Met on Broadway and helped found its re-opening at Lincoln Center.
 She attended the inauguration gala night at Philharmonic Hall, directed by her friend Leonard Bernstein.

 Huntington was on the board of directors of the New York City Ballet, The Metropolitan Opera, the New York Philharmonic, and the Lincoln Center for the Performing Arts.
 She was a trustee of the Metropolitan Museum of Art.
 She created the Musicians' Emergency Fund to support musicians, creating teaching and performing jobs.

 Also an accomplished piano-player, in 1942 Huntington performed at the Poughkeepsie High School in the presence of Eleanor Roosevelt.
 This was her only public performance.
 After that, she continued to play into her 70s, often with her Locust-on-Hudson's neighbor, pianist Rudolf Firkušný.

 Among the Sierra Nevada, California is an 1868 oil painting by Albert Bierstadt.
 It was acquired in 1873 by William Brown Dinsmore, Huntington's grandfather; when Huntington inherited the painting, she had the canvas glued directly to a curved wall on the second floor of her new mansion, Locusts on Hudson.
 When she died in 1976, she bequeathed the painting to the Smithsonian American Art Museum.

 Huntington was a good friend of Elsa Maxwell, Cole Porter, and Maury Henry Biddle Paul (aka Cholly Knickerbocker).